glynawe/Vanilla/vanilla.md

 The argument names in function definitions are placeholders for describing each argument.
 They are not examined when determining type equivalence.
 However, arguments names are significant in function declarations.

 A function with a return type is an *expression function*.
 A function without a return type is a *procedure function*.
-A expression function may only be used in an expression.
+An expression function may only be used in an expression.
 A procedure function may only be used as a statement.

 Assigning to a `var` argument assigns to the argument supplied by the function call, i.e. `var` arguments are passed by reference.
 Parameters without `var` are *value arguments*.
 Value arguments are immutable. *The compiler may pass record and array value arguments by reference.*

 An array of any length may be passed to an *open array* argument if their element types are the same.

 A function definition can be used in a module to define it early.
 This allows sets of mutually recursive functions to be defined.
-(This like providing a *function prototype* in C.)
+(This is like providing a *function prototype* in C.)

 A `loop` function must be tail-call optimizable.
 I.e. if the function calls itself recursively then that call must be optimizable into a loop.
 The compiler will reject the program if it cannot perform the optimisation.

-*A value argument does not come with a guarantee that the argument will retain the same value all though the execution of its function.
+*A value argument does not come with a guarantee that the argument will retain the same value all through the execution of its function.
 "Aliasing" is possible.
-If a global variable is given as a argument then assigning to that variable from within the function also changes the argument's value.*
+If a global variable is given as an argument then assigning to that variable from within the function also changes the argument's value.*

 # Statements